Beagle puts PokéAPI to work from Slack and Microsoft Teams - reading what it needs, drafting the work, and waiting for your nod.

 Yes.
 Connect PokéAPI with OAuth and Beagle works with it from Slack and Microsoft Teams - reading what it needs, drafting the work, and asking before anything goes out.

-Beagle watches PokéAPI for when something new is published, then summarise it and draft the post.
+Beagle watches PokéAPI for when something new is published and is ready to summarise it and draft the post.
 You can also just ask it questions about your updates in plain language.

 Every read is scoped to the teammate who asked - Beagle only sees what that person can already see in PokéAPI - and nothing is sent or saved until you approve it.